EchoMAV/PiStreamer/README.md

 ## Camera configuration file
 A camera tuning json file is expected.
 Starting points for these files for the IMX477 sensor: https://github.com/raspberrypi/libcamera/blob/main/src/ipa/rpi/vc4/data/imx477.json and https://www.arducam.com/wp-content/uploads/2023/12/Arducam-477M-Pi4.json

-## IMX477 EchoLITE SBX Performance Specs
+## IMX477 EchoPilot SBX Performance Specs
 Below are bench tested results of the IMX477 functioning at various resolutions and capture modes.
 Captured video and photo files are saved to the RPi filesystem whilst the streaming destination a RTP feed to a configuration IP and port.

 ### Resolutions & Aspect Ratios